catalyst-cloud/catalystcloud-docs/source/tutorials/bootstrapping-puppet.rst

 * You have created a basic network setup in the Catalyst Cloud.
 * You have access to a server that is acting as the puppetmaster.
-* You have installed the OpenStack command line tools and sourced an openrc file, as explained at :ref:`command-line-tools`.
+* You have installed the OpenStack command line tools and sourced an openrc file, as explained at :ref:`command-line-interface`.
 * You have a basic understanding of heat templates as shown at :ref:`launching-your-first-instance-using-heat`.